terrimporter/PorterHajibabaei2021_pseudogene/README.md

 The output of this script can be used to assess length and GC content as well as for testing with two diffrent pseudogene filtering methods.

-### Part C - Filter pseudogenes from a real freshwater benthos COI metabarcode dataset
+### Part C - Filter pseudogenes from a freshwater benthos COI metabarcode dataset

 The dataset used for this analysis was originally published by Hajibabaei et al., 2019.
 This is a COI freshwater benthos metabarcode dataset where 6 different primer sets were used so the amplicons span differnt portions of the COI barcode region.